 Most treadmills are located inside a gym, and it is likely that you’ll include stretching or light weight training before or after your runs.
 So again, a firm and stable shoe comes in handy.
 Needless to say, a shoe meant for treadmill running works very well on open roads too.

 Another thing.
-We’ve made sure that nine out of ten shoes (damn you, Asics!) on this curated list have flat laces.
+We’ve made sure that some of the shoes on this curated list have flat laces.
 Why?
 Because they stay tied better than round laces, and there is nothing more irritating than to pause the treadmill and do up your laces mid-workout.

 Here’s our list of top 10 running shoes for treadmill use.

 The adidas adios 3 Boost’s supportive, low profile cushioning is responsive, and the upper grip is excellent.
 The same traits which make the adios great for races and fast runs make it ideal for treadmill running.

 At the time of writing this guide, the adios 3 is solereview’s favorite treadmill shoe pick.